 - Blurred vision

-If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Memorial Eye Center - Corinthian Pointe in Central Southwest or visiting your nearest emergency room.
+If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Memorial Eye Center - Corinthian Pointe in Houston or visiting your nearest emergency room.

 Who's at Risk for Glaucoma?

 The prevalence of glaucoma increases with age, with most glaucoma patients aged 40 and up.
 That said, there is a much rarer form of this disease (congenital glaucoma) that affects infants.

 Your risk for developing glaucoma is higher if you have a family history of the disease.
 Those of African American, Hispanic, Asian and Native American and Indigenous Canadian descent have a higher risk of developing this disease.